ABOUT OUR WORSHIP

 We welcome everyone as a child of God.
 We seek to create worship services that renew and transform our hearts and minds for God's work.

-Worship with Us Online Only 1/16 and 1/23
+Worship with Us Online and In Person

 Join us every Sunday at 10:30 am on Facebook.

 You are invited to create your own worship space and to join in the ritual movements of the service:

 Have a candle to light, signifying Christ’s presence with us.

 Have food and drink for communion.
 This may be anything you have available.
 Whatever it is, it is holy.

 Join us in our new worship space every Sunday at 10:30 am.